Skip to Content

 Make something awesome!

-Get the whole family involved in these fun crafts and activities.
-These are perfect if you are looking for a quiet day inside, because it’s raining or maybe it’s just too hot.
+Looking for a quiet day inside, because it’s raining or maybe it’s just too hot?

 Do you have a teen who loves outdoor activities?
 Make beautiful flower painted rocks that will be sure to brighten up any day!
 All it takes is some paint, water, and rocks.
 You can use different colors depending on the look or theme of the rock or just one color if simplicity is what you’re after.
 And they will make a great addition to your own backyard.